-The next MBSR course will be offered online by Zoom starting 17th October 2021.
+The next MBSR course will be offered online by Zoom starting in January 2022.
 This course is announced through a private mailing list.
 Please write email@example.com if you would like to add your email address to the list.

 Other Courses, Intensives, and Retreats

 Equanimity: A Mindful Approach to Emotional Balance

 This five-week course draws on the research of mindfulness-based interventions, evolutionary psychology, Buddhist psychology, and cognitive neuroscience to help us approach our emotional experience with skilful care and balance.